-Dr Jitendra visits exclusive Vaccination Camp for DoPT employees, their families
+Dr Jitendra visits exclusive vaccination camp for DoPT employees, their families

-NEW DELHI: Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today visited the exclusive Vaccination Camp specially organized by Department of Personnel & Training (DoPT) at North Block for its employees, officials and their family members above 18 years of age.
+NEW DELHI, June 15 : Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today visited the exclusive vaccination camp specially organized by Department of Personnel & Training (DoPT) at North Block for its employees, officials and their family members above 18 years of age.

 While making an appeal to all the eligible family members to get the jab at the earliest, the Minister said, the exclusive camp has been set up for the convenience of the DoPT officials, so that they feel encouraged to get inoculated at the earliest without wasting time.
 He said, the camp here will also provide an added convenience for those of the employees who are regularly coming to North Block to attend their offices in DoPT and will feel at home to have this facility provided in the familiar environs.
 He lauded the role of DoPT for its contribution in this noble mission.